 What to do if ...
-System 182
+System 182-XT-4

 It is always possible to replace components and assign a substitute if the software state of the substitute component is as high or higher as the software version of the original component.
-Otherwise the component may not be recognized by the Universal Transmitter.
+Otherwise the component may not be accepted as a substitute component by the DIQ/S 182-XT-4.